alexcoder04/shclrz/README.md

 Colors the output of ls with blue background.

 ### Note:

-You cannot use foreground and background at the same time.

 `-f` and `-b` options read the text from stdin; `-g` option provides an interactive menu.